mivanova96/rus_ballad_1840/README.md

 The author of the corpus has looked through the following periodicals of the given period: “Moskvityanin”, “Otechestvennye Zapiski”, “Sovremennik”, “Biblioteka dlya Chteniya”.
 A few texts have been collected from “Kievlyanin”, “Russki Vestnik” and almanacs.

 To find texts in the poetic collections a registry was compiled from the following sources and using following methods:
 · M. D. Ol’khin.
 “Sistematichesky reestr russkim knigam s 1831 po 1846 god” (XXI: “Proizvedeniya slovesnosti pieticheskiya”) [Olkhin]
 · Opisanie biblioteki russkoy poèzii N. I. Rozanova [Goldberg];
-·         bibliography of poetic collections 1834–1850 compiled by A. Yu.
+· Bibliography of poetic collections 1834–1850 compiled by A. Yu.
 Balakin and published in his Live Journal page [Balakin];
-·         search in electronic catalogue of Russian National Library by word “poetry” or “poems” in any field of book’s description
+· Search in electronic catalogue of Russian National Library by word “poetry” or “poems” in any field of book’s description

 For authorship attribution we used I. F. Masanov’s “Slovar’ psevdonimov russkikh pisateley, uchenykh i obshchestvennykh deyateley”.
 Authors of two anonymous collections were attributed by Russian National Library (the correctness of the attribution was controlled by the author of the corpus).
 The collection “Stikhotvoreniya N. S.” (SPb., 1843) might belong to N. Stupin, for reference see: [Belinsky 1959: XIII, 724].

 For further computational study texts were presented in the modern Russian orthography, line indents and other printing features were mostly excluded from the texts.
 However, ballads in the corpus retain punctuation, line division and stanzas as in their original sources.
 Words printed in italics/marked otherwise were not tagged.
 Each poem is presented as a separate plain text file (UTF-8 encoding) and named with a unique id.
 All the texts are gathered in the zip archive ballad40_corpus, the name of the file includes id, year of publication and authors surname/acronym/pseudonym (in the format id_year_author.txt).
 The metadata, such as authors' names, publication date(s) and source(s), metrical features, type of narration and presence of direct speech are stored in the ballads40_metadata.tsv table.
 Missing values are marked in the table with “NA”.
 The texts can be connected with the metadata table by id-s.

-Bibliography
+**Bibliography**

 Iyezuitova: Иезуитова Р.
 В. Баллада в эпоху романтизма //
 Русский романтизм. Л. 1978. С. 138-163.